 For optimal water conservation, it will be necessary to override the irrigation timer of your automatic system if your area receives heavy rains the night before your system is programmed to run.
 You’d only be pushing up your water bill unnecessarily.
 If you’d rather not have to bother overriding your system manually in such cases, install a rain sensor on your roof.
 Rain sensors can be tied into automatic systems, shutting them off for you after a period of rain.

-Answer: You bet it does!
-Read online learn about soil types and how to figure out which type you have.
+Soil type affects how you irrigate your my lawn.
+Read more to learn about soil types and how to figure out which type you have.

 Installation of sprinkler systems should be handled by professionals unless you are good at making complex calculations.
 If you do decide on a do-it-yourself sprinkler installation, acquaint yourself first with whatever inspection codes for irrigation your town may have.